ga-curriculum/men-stack-embedding-related-data-skyrockit/add-route-middleware/README.md

 ## Adding custom middleware

 At the start of this project, we cloned a pre-built repository that included established authentication routes and logic.
 Now, we need to use this feature to make sure only users who are logged in can see certain parts of our app.
 This is known as *Authorization*.
-Specifically, we'll focus on ensuring that only logged-in users can access the `applications` routes.
+Specifically, we'll focus on ensuring that only logged-in users can access the `applications` that belong to them.

 We also need a way to share the information of the logged in user with every page they visit in our application.
 The [Express documentation](https://expressjs.com/en/api.html#res) provides a feature called `res.locals` for this purpose.
 It allows us to store data that can be easily accessed by our pages when they are rendered to the user.